St Martha Class

 Behaviour and Rewards

-The children are expected to work towards our six school rules which run throughout the school.
+The children are expected to work towards our six school Golden Rules at all times and are encouraged and rewarded for being 'Green to go'.
 These are:

 Children are individually rewarded for good work, effort and behaviour.